zenobio93/seat-docs/docs/installation/manual_installation.md

     Before starting to do anything, be sure you read the complete workflow once.
     It will help you to understand all steps from the installation process.

+!!! note "Eve Application and ESI"

+    SeAT consumes CCP's [ESI](https://esi.evetech.net/) service in order to retrieve EVE Online related information.
+    Before you can make any authenticated calls to ESI, you have to register a third party EVE application on the [developers portal](developers.eveonline.com/).
+    This is an absolute must for SeAT to be of any use.
+The configuration of this step is covered in a later stage of the documentation.

 ## Getting started

 We are going to assume you have root access to a fresh Ubuntu Server.